ktt-ol/serial-barcode-scanner/README.md

 The system consists of multiple daemons written in Vala, which communicate with each other using DBus.

-Build Dependencies:
- * apt install build-essential valac libesmtp-dev libgpgme11-dev libncursesw5-dev libncurses5-dev libgee-0.8-dev libgmime-2.6-dev libarchive-dev libgstreamer1.0-dev libgtk2.0-dev librsvg2-dev libsoup2.4-dev libsqlite3-dev libpango1.0-dev libssl-dev dbus-x11 policykit-1

-Additional runtime dependencies:
- * apt install fonts-lmodern gstreamer1.0-alsa gstreamer1.0-plugins-base

-Suggested runtime dependencies:
- * apt install sqlite3

-== Installation ==

-You can install to different location or use a different username, but you need to modify a few things.

-=== Git Setup ===
+=== Building ===

- * adduser "shop" with homedir in /home/shop
- * clone git repository into /home/shop/serial-barcode-scanner
+ * Install dependencies listed by `dpkg-checkbuilddeps` via `apt install`
+ * Build the package with `dpkg-buildpackage -b`

-=== Build and Install the Software ===
+=== Install ===

- * meson build --prefix /usr
- * cd build
- * ninja
- * ninja install

-=== Systemd ===

- * cd systemd
- * sudo make install
+ * `apt install ./shopsystem.deb`

 === Configuration ===

- * mv example.cfg ktt-shopsystem.cfg
- * edit ktt-shopsystem.cfg
+ * Edit /etc/shopsystem/config.ini

 === Database ===

+To use the web interface, you need add a super user first.
+Further user can then be imported using the web interface.
+Creation of the initial super user is done with the following commands:

- * Create initial account with super user permissions `busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database UserReplace "(issssssssxbbsas)" "<userid>" "<firstname>" "<lastname>" "<email>" "<gender>" "<street>" "<postcode>" "<city>" "" 0 0 0 "" 0`
+ * `busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database UserReplace "(issssssssxbbsas)" "<userid>" "<firstname>" "<lastname>" "<email>" "<gender>" "<street>" "<postcode>" "<city>" "" 0 0 0 "" 0`
-  `busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database SetUserPassword "is" "<userid>" "<password>"`
+ * `busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database SetUserPassword "is" "<userid>" "<password>"`
-  `busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database SetUserAuth "(ibbbb)" "<userid>" 1 1 1 1`
+ * `busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database SetUserAuth "(ibbbb)" "<userid>" 1 1 1 1`

- * Demo Data
+Unfortunately the web interface does not yet allow do add categories or suppliers.
+You can use the following queries to add this before adding products:

-  `busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database AddCategory "s" "Getränke"`
+ * `busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database AddCategory "s" "Getränke"`
-  `busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database AddSupplier "ssssss" "Demo Lieferant" "12345" "Musterstadt" "Musterstr.
+ * `busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database AddSupplier "ssssss" "Demo Lieferant" "12345" "Musterstadt" "Musterstr.
 5" "+49 1234 56789" "https://www.example.org"`

 It's also possible to directly access the database.
 While there are some triggers to keep the database in a sensible state, please be